-The resolution is key: the “if-then” principle
+The resolution is key: the “when-then” principle

 Professor Schüler, why do so many people abandon their New Year’s resolutions after only a few weeks?

 There are studies showing that 60% of resolutions never translate into action.
-In most cases this is because they’re not formulated in specific enough terms, and people don’t make a concrete plan of action based on the “if-then” principle.
+In most cases this is because they’re not formulated in specific enough terms, and people don’t make a concrete plan of action based on the “when-then” principle.

 Which work best, long or short-term targets?

 The advantage of short-term targets (for example 3 months) is that they can be achieved more quickly and are more easily measured.
 But you’ll only bring about lasting changes in your behaviour if you set long-term goals (for example a year).
 Only after around six months can you talk of a certain level of adherence.
-In other words, it shows that the person has a real intention and a concrete plan of action to bring about a lasting change in their behaviour.It makes sense to reach your long-term goal via a series of consecutive short-term goals, for example an “if-then” plan for three months.
+In other words, it shows that the person has a real intention and a concrete plan of action to bring about a lasting change in their behaviour.It makes sense to reach your long-term goal via a series of consecutive short-term goals, for example an “when-then” plan for three months.
 After three months you review your target and adjust it if necessary.

 What do you do if your motivation starts tailing off?

 It’s really important to prepare for declining motivation, growing resistance and setbacks.
-You can also do this with the “if-then” principle.
+You can also do this with the “when-then” principle.
 You think about what could happen, and your alternatives for responding if it does.
 For example:

 It’s important to reward yourself and give yourself a boost.
 You should also be forgiving with yourself and not give up completely if you suffer a setback.
 “All or nothing” doesn’t apply to sport and exercise.
 Any exercise is better than no exercise at all.